Discover the wholesome goodness

 The most potent concentrate of biologically active compounds is the richly flavored, dark orange oil contained in the colorful Sea Buckthorn berries

 Many and varied traditional therapeutic uses of Sea Buckthorn oil are well documented in Asia and Europe.
-The most important health-promoting functions attributed to Sea Buckthorn oil in traditional systems of health maintenance and healing are anti-inflammatory, tissue-protecting, soothing, and regenerative.* There are presently over 200 therapeutic and nutritional products made from Sea Buckthorn worldwide.
-In addition to being used for many centuries as a traditional remedy for healing burns and wounds, as well as inflammation-related disorders of the GI tract such as peptic ulcers, dyspepsia and heartburn,* Sea Buckthorn oil has also become a very popular daily supplement believed to provide the following additional benefits in terms of promoting wellness and assisting well-being:
+The most important health-promoting functions attributed to Sea Buckthorn oil in traditional systems of health maintenance and healing are restorative, tissue-protecting, soothing, and regenerative.* There are presently over 200 therapeutic and nutritional products made from Sea Buckthorn worldwide.
+In addition to being used for many centuries as a traditional remedy for protecting and repairing the mucosal lining of the digestive system, as well as for restoring and maintaining vibrant gastrointestinal health,* Sea Buckthorn oil has also become a very popular daily supplement believed to provide the following additional benefits in terms of promoting wellness and assisting well-being:

 • helps in maintaining a healthy gastrointestinal tract